tiffany-t-s/a1-tiffanysemexant-a25/README.md

 Assignment details
 ---

 This assignment requires that your website is both contained in a GitHub repository and hosted in Glitch.
-There are two ways to do this:
+There are a few ways to do this:

 1. Fork this repo and clone it to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into Glitch.
 2. Fork this repo and then import it directly to Glitch, use the Glitch editor to make changes, and then export your repo from Glitch back to GitHub.